FindyFi/FriendOfFindy/node-app/README.md

 2. Select `Get credential`
 3. Send a photo of yourself or take a selfie.
 Click `Issue Credential`.
 4. In Authenticator, scan the QR code and submit the attached PIN code.
-> If this is the first time you are using Verifiable Credentials the Credentials page with the Scan QR button is hidden.
+> The camera icon can be found in the top right corner of the Authenticator app.
+If this is the first time you are using Verifiable Credentials the Credentials page with the Scan QR button is hidden.
 You can use the `Add account` button.
 Select `other` and scan the QR code, this will enable the preview of Verifiable Credentials in Authenticator.
 5. Select `Add`.

 ## Verifying the verifiable credential